codeenigma/ce-deploy/install/README.md

 3. Amend the vars.yml file, and change the ansible_deploy.username to your "deploy" user.
 4. Run the install playbook: ```ansible-playbook install/self-update.yml --extra-vars="@install/vars.yml" ```
 Past this step, the vars.yml file can be safely deleted.

+## Install with Docker
+@todo Docker image to come soon.

 ## Configuration
 Past the initial setup, you will want to manage your configuration (hosts, etc) independantly.